How to use the documentation system

 This often means that the page was only introduced in the version you are currently looking at – perhaps it is a new feature or you were viewing the release notes for the latest release.
 If you still want to access a different version, view a different page, such as the home page, and then change the version or language.

 There are display issues with the documentation site I am trying to view

 After we publish a new version of a documentation system, particularly if there have been changes to the design, you may notice some anomalies with the display, such as the table of contents area being blank or some of the images not displaying.
 This can happen when the files are being overwritten on our server.
 These issues are normally fixed by refreshing your browser or clearing your cache by pressing CTRL + F5.

 The search hangs and no results are returned

 Occasionally when searching one of the documentation systems, something goes wrong and the progress icon displays continuously and the search does not complete.
 Again, this usually happens following a re‑publish and is normally fixed by refreshing your browser or clearing your cache by pressing CTRL + F5.

 I keep getting asked to confirm I'm human

-I want to know when a help system has been updated and what has changed
+I want to know when a documentation system has been updated and what has changed

-At the bottom of each of our help site pages is a Help last updated link.
-This shows you the date the current version of the help was published and if you click the link, it will take you to a summary of the changes in that version.
+At the bottom of each of our documentation site pages is a Last updated link.
+This shows you the date the current version of the documentation was published and if you click the link, it will take you to a summary of the changes in that version.